-Like many Web3 technologies, decentralized autonomous organizations have the potential to disrupt and transform the way that corporations, organizations, and nonprofits traditionally operate.
-But in the last year, decentralized autonomous organizations (DAOs) have made national headlines, garnering attention from investors, operators, and scientists alike.
+Since the dawn of Bitcoin, it has been theorized that blockchain technology could have the potential to significantly disrupt and transform the way that industries, corporations, organizations, and nonprofits traditionally operate.
+But in the last few years alone, one specific Web3 advent — the decentralized autonomous organization (DAO) — has made national headlines, garnering attention from investors, operators, and scientists alike.

-By definition, as listed in our nft dictionary:
+So what is a DAO?
+Let’s start with the basics.
+By definition, as listed in our NFT dictionary:

 “A DAO (a decentralized autonomous organization) is a type of organization that is run on the blockchain through the use of smart contracts.
 The smart contracts lay out the rules that govern the DAO and are used to execute decisions.
 Unlike traditional businesses and organizations, where decisions are governed by centralized primary shareholders, DAOs are operated by a community of token holders.
 All governance token holders in a DAO are able to vote and have a say in key decisions.
 If a proposal achieves a predefined level of consensus (like a certain number of votes), it is accepted and executed according to the rules within the smart contract.”

-To date, DAOs have formed around a wide range of use cases, including financing projects, administering grants (Aave Protocol), building communities (Friends With Benefits), acquiring cultural collectibles (ConstitutionDAO), private investing (Krause House), media and content creation (Bankless), and more.
+DAOs have been (and continue to be) formed around a wide range of use cases.
+This includes financing digitally-native projects (NFTs), administering grants (Aave Protocol), building communities (Friends With Benefits), acquiring cultural collectibles (ConstitutionDAO), private investing (Krause House), media and content creation (Bankless), and more.

 Compared to corporations and formal organizations, DAOs also bring sizable security risks.
 Web3 is still very much a wild west, and we’ve seen even the most iron-clad smart contracts get hacked.
 So, before moving forward in your DAO formation, you must have a team of skilled developers and multiple risk mitigation plans in place.